intel/dffml/docs/contributing/gsoc/2022/index.rst

 GSoC 2022
 =========

-DFFML is hoping to participate in Google Summer of Code under the Python Software Foundation umbrella.
+DFFML is participating in Google Summer of Code under the Python Software Foundation umbrella.
 You can read all about what GSoC is at http://python-gsoc.org/ and https://summerofcode.withgoogle.com/how-it-works/#timeline